How to Answer Audience Questions and Master the Q&A

 • How can I handle points of contention?

 Your typical Q&A session is unlikely to have the same level of high-stakes hostility.
+But by preparing your thoughts beforehand, and preparing answers in advance, you’ll be able to step up feeling ready.

+When the adrenalines pumping, it’s easy to get ahead of yourself.
 But being too quick to answer questions can show a lack of confidence.

 It’s important to stay present and listen carefully to any questioner before jumping in to your response.
-Taking the time to slow things down in this way demonstrates authority, composure and a respect for your audience.
+Taking the time to slow things down in this way demonstrates authority, composure, and a respect for your audience.

 If you miss the question or get caught off-guard, you can regain composure with this process: